bplowry/bplowry.github.io/content/blog/becoming-telstra-purple/index.md

 to form Telstra Purple,
 the largest Australian-owned technology services business.

-In this post, I'll give my thoughts on the changes, and why I'm excited for the future."
+I'll give my thoughts on the changes, and why I'm excited for the future."
 ---